- Are you interested in improving health and health awareness?

 - Elective courses, 10 ECTS

-If students plan to transfer credits from the diploma programme to a Master's programme, they should take care to select courses that align with the requirements for the Master's programme in question.
+If students plan to transfer credits from the micro-credential programme to a Master's programme, they should select courses that align with the requirements for the Master's programme in question.

 Organisation of teaching